remi/her/README.md

 By default, Her handles JSON data.
 It expects the resource/collection data to be returned at the first level.

-**Note**: *Before 0.2, Her expected the resource/collection data to be returned in a `data` key within the JSON object.
-If you want the old behavior, you can use the `Her::Middleware::SecondLevelParseJSON` middleware.*

 ```javascript
 // The response of GET /users/1
 { "id" : 1, "name" : "Tobias Fünke" }